Post job

-An information technology (IT) associate is a professional who assists in the management of an IT infrastructure of an organization.
+An information technology (IT) associate is an individual who assists in the management of an IT infrastructure of an organization.
 IT associates are required to provide support and maintenance of network and wireless infrastructure as well as manage the technical side of an organization's web content platform.
 They must assist in the management of the inventory of equipment that can include computer desktops, projectors, copiers, and printers.
 IT associates should also communicate with staff members so that they can respond to their IT needs as well as provide maintenance and support.

 • Accomplish defect-free releases through careful planning, testing and QA efforts.